-Children who are confirmed as eligible will be offered up to 15 free early years education hours per week for 38 weeks, totaling 570 hours for your child’s eligible funding year.
+Children who are confirmed as eligible will be offered up to 15 free early years education hours per week for 38 weeks, totalling 570 hours for your child’s eligible funding year.
 If you choose a childcare provider who is open for more than 38 weeks, you may also be able to “stretch” the free hours across your child’s funding year to cover most school holidays.

 - Eligibility criteria for 2 year old Early Years Education funding

 Your 2 year old can have free early education and childcare if you claim welfare benefits (‘economic criteria’) or your child is looked after by the local authority or has additional needs (‘non-economic criteria’).

 Details of the eligibility criteria.Please note: The Universal Credit eligibility criteria for the two-year-old offer is currently subject to Government consultation.
 Further details will be added when known.